What are injection wells?

 Stormwater management guidance

-The guidance for stormwater facilities regulated under the Underground Injection Control program.
-It provides the design and best management practices (BMPs) to reduce solids, metals, and oil from injection wells used along roads and parking areas, or used to collect roof runoff at non-industrial settings.
+The guidance for stormwater facilities regulated under the Underground Injection Control program describes the best management practices (BMPs) to reduce solids, metals, and oil from injection wells used along roads and parking areas, or used to collect roof runoff at non-industrial settings.
 Our stormwater management guidance for UIC wells has been updated.
 The UIC best management practices (BMPs) are now housed in our stormwater management manuals.

 Infiltration trenches with perforated pipe